AsahiLinux/docs/Tethered-Boot-Setup-(For-Developers).md

 * A machine of any architecture running a GNU/Linux distribution
   * Both `GCC` and `Clang/LLVM` AArch64 cross-toolchains are supported.

 If you are interested in low-level access to the SoC via its debug UART, you will also require a real, physical serial port solution.
-See [[_low-level serial debug_]] for more information on this.
+See [[Low-level-serial-debug]] for more information on this.
 This is not necessary for general kernel development or reverse-engineering but is nice for easy debugging of low-level hardware issues.

 ## Installing m1n1 on your Apple Silicon Mac
 `m1n1` is our Apple Silicon playground/hypervisor/bootloader and is required to boot a Linux kernel or U-Boot.
 There are three steps to installing it.
 You must first prepare the disk, run the Asahi Linux installer script from a Terminal inside macOS, then finalize the installation of m1n1 from inside 1TR.